obrien-jimmy/report_generator/DATA_SECTION_FIX_GUIDE.md

 2. Select the updated `cyber_paper.json` file
 3. The project will be imported with proper data section markers

-### Step 3: Navigate to OutlineDraft2
+### Step 3: Navigate to Data and Observations
-1. Go to the **"Outline Draft"** tab
+1. Go to the **"Literature Review"** tab
 2. You should see multiple phases available
-3. Navigate to **OutlineDraft2** (Phase 2)
+3. Navigate to **Data and Observations** (Phase 2)

 ### Step 4: Verify the Fix (Check Console)
 1. Open browser developer tools (`F12`)
 2. Go to the **Console** tab
 3. **You should see**: ✅ Success messages like:
    ```
-   OutlineDraft2: ✅ Found identified data section: Current US Cybersecurity Framework and Infrastructure
+   DataAndObservations: ✅ Found identified data section: Current US Cybersecurity Framework and Infrastructure
    OutlineDraft2: ✅ Found identified data section: Policy Effectiveness and Strategic Gaps
    OutlineDraft2: Final identified data sections count: 2
    ```